-The Case For Humanism In Tech
+The Case For Humanism in Tech

 At the end of 2016, the Institute of Electrical and Electronics Engineers (IEEE) issued the first draft of a handbook entitled Ethically Aligned Design.
 The 138-page document provides guidelines for “prioritizing human wellbeing” in the development and implementation of Artificial Intelligence (AI) and Autonomous Systems (AS).
 I’m sure we all agree that a people-centred approach is much needed in this era of rapid advancement in AI and automation.
 But will technologists, particularly in Silicon Valley, fully take it on board?